Compassionate And Zealous

 Advocates In Hazleton

-DWI Defense Lawyer
+DUI Defense Lawyer

-Last updated on April 9, 2025
+Last updated on February 9, 2026

 The consequences of a drunk driving (DWI/DUI) conviction are too severe to leave the matter to chance.
 People who are serious about fighting drunk driving charges in Pennsylvania turn to the attorneys at Olexa & Casari for strong and trusted defense.
 With law offices in Hazleton, our attorneys provide strong defense representation to people in Luzerne and Schuylkill counties and throughout surrounding Pennsylvania communities.